-Most people should have their vision checked every two years, which may or may not include eye health tests, depending on your specific needs.
+Most people should have their vision checked every one to two years, which may or may not include eye health tests, depending on your specific needs.
 If you’re due for an eye exam or if you’ve been experiencing frequent headaches or problems seeing your computer screen or street signs when you’re driving, contact Dr. Steven L. Cahan, an experienced and board-certified ophthalmologist practicing in Asheville, North Carolina.
 Dr. Cahan offers comprehensive eye exams to check your vision as well as your eye health.
 Call or schedule your appointment online today.

 Like your annual physical, a routine exam checks the health and function of your eyes.
 Many eye conditions don’t cause symptoms in their early stages, and Dr. Cahan can diagnose and treat issues before they disrupt your life.
 Also, if you have a vision impairment, Dr. Cahan can prescribe corrective lenses like eyeglasses or contact lenses to correct your vision.

-While you should have your vision tested every two years, everyone, including those who haven’t had prior eye health issues, should have a comprehensive exam with an ophthalmologist at the age of 40.
+While you should have your vision tested every one to two years, everyone, including those who haven’t had prior eye health issues, should have a comprehensive exam with an ophthalmologist at the age of 40.
 This is when many people start to show signs of age-related vision and eye health problems.

 When you check in for your eye exam, a member of Dr. Cahan’s team takes your insurance information and asks you to complete some paperwork.